Valentine: Ehi Ogbebor and new lover go on romantic trip, floods IG with photos

-Valentine Day: Ehi Ogbebor’s Lover Whisks Her Away on Romantic Trip, Floods With Photos, Videos From Location
+Val's Day: Ehi Ogbebor’s Lover Whisks Her Away on Romantic Trip, Floods IG With Photos, Videos From Location

 - Popular interior designer Ehi Ogbebor kicked off her Valentine’s Day celebration several hours before the official date

-- Ehi’s happily announced that her lover instructed her to pack bags as they head out to a special location for the lover’s day celebration
+- Ehi happily announced that her lover instructed her to pack bags as they headed out to a special location for the lover’s day celebration

 - Upon arrival at the venue, the interior designer flooded her page with cute photos from the room which was already decorated with rose petals